We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Several factors, such as user error, can reduce the effectiveness of the device, according to
+- Several factors, such as user error, can reduce the device’s effectiveness, according to

 Integrity Applications, a company that focuses on needle-free blood glucose monitoring, manufactures GlucoTrack.
-This is a battery-operated noninvasive device that helps people with type 2 diabetes monitor their blood glucose levels through their ear lobes.
+This battery-operated noninvasive device helps people with type 2 diabetes monitor their blood glucose levels through their ear lobes.

 At the time of publication, these tests do not have approval from the Food and Drug Administration (FDA).
 However, Integrity Applications is planning to submit the device for trials to gain approved status.

-However, individuals who have type 2 diabetes should speak with their doctor before using a blood sugar monitor, as they can determine whether they are safe and suitable for their condition.
+Individuals with type 2 diabetes should speak with a doctor before using a blood sugar monitor, as they can determine whether they are safe and suitable for their condition.

-Glucose breath tests may one day benefit people who have diabetes, and they are also available for purchase.
+Glucose breath tests may one day benefit people with diabetes and are also available for purchase.